agrawal-rohit/grimoire/templates/typescript/package/shared/CONTRIBUTING.mustache.md

 ## Release Process

-This project uses a dead-simple, tag-driven release workflow—push a tag, CI does the rest.
+This project uses a simple tag-driven release workflow powered by [npm trusted publishing](https://docs.npmjs.com/trusted-publishers).
+Push a tag, and [Github Actions](https://github.com/features/actions) handles the rest.

 ### How It Works